mjhea0/node-getting-started/readme.md

 #### What's going on?
   - First, we load our module dependencies.
 The app variable is the actual Express server.
   - In the second section, `app.set()` is used to tell Express that we want to use Jade templates and where to find our "views" folder.
-Meanwhile `app.use()` functinons are for middlewares, which you can read more about [here](http://expressjs.com/api.html#middleware).
+Meanwhile `app.use()` functions are for middlewares, which you can read more about [here](http://expressjs.com/api.html#middleware).
   - Next, we have routes.
 The actual endpoint, or path, is defined here as well as the specific HTTP method.
 The actual callback is handled within the "routes" folder in the *index.js* file.
   -  Finally, we configure the HTTP server like in Part 1.